-- 1. Press the +/- button to modify the information. - Time is in hours, minutes and seconds.
+- 1. Modify the following information. - Time is in hours, minutes and seconds.
 You MUST enter the time in 24 hour format! - Date is in month, day and year.
-Use a leading zero if there is only one digit...example: 07 instead of 7. - Enter Time Zone as W or E indicate on which side of the Prime Meridian you are located.
+Use a leading zero if there is only one digit...example: 07 instead of 7. - Enter Time Zone as W or E to indicate on whether your local time is behind, or ahead of UTC (GMT).
 Enter the time zone in the first two number fields using a leading zero, if appropriate.
 The minutes fields are for 1/2 and 1/4 hour time zones as found in parts of Australia, the Pacific and Asia.
 Time zone information is used to calculate the zenith and LST of the object that you are viewing.